About This Chapter

 7. Types of Work Teams: Functional, Cross-Functional & Self-Directed

-Teams have become a popular way of organizing employees in organizations.
-This lesson identifies three different types of work teams: functional, cross-functional and self-directed teams.
+Work teams have become a popular way of organizing employees in organizations due to their benefits.
+Learn about the three different types of work teams: functional, cross-functional, and self-directed teams, and how they benefit the organization.

 8. The Communication Process